-Create a Story Map to present your findings from your risk determination investigation.
+Create a Story Map to present your findings from your Risk Determination for your city.

 - 1. Open map - 2.
 Click on the Share button

 3. Make sure the Power of Data organization account checkbox is selected (Update Sharing on any data layers if the box pops up)